MLAide/docs/docs/tutorial/model-training.md

                                                  used_artifacts=[artifact_ref])
 ```

-Now we can split our dataset and link all information regarding to the split to our run.
+Now we split our dataset and link all information related to the split to our run.
 In this case we want to track all arguments (`test_size` and `random_state`) of the
 `train_test_split()` function.